rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/README.md

 - feature normalization?
 - param init.
 Linear is different
-- higher batch size / more grad accum, or schedule. in the very beginning (warmup phase), we might need high batch size for convergence. but then, smaller batch size (bs30k) actually seem to converge faster initially? for finetuning at the end, we might want to have higher batch size again.
+- higher batch size / more grad accum, or schedule. in the very beginning (warmup phase), we might need high batch size (grad accum) for convergence. but then, smaller batch size (bs30k) actually seem to converge faster initially? for finetuning at the end, we might want to have higher batch size again.
 - less regularization, augmentation in beginning, schedule (seems very important for convergence)